Largest settlement in Canadian history: Feds release details of $40B deal

 “It's an acknowledgment of the extreme harms and grief that too many families continue to live with each and every day,” Indigenous Services Minister Patty Hajdu said in a press conference.

-One Manitoba woman told CTV News that she was take from her home at age two under the system and placed in foster care.
+One Manitoba woman told CTV News that she was taken from her home at age two under the system and placed in foster care.

 “It was up until I was 20, I didn't know if I was Cree, if was Anishinaabe,” she said.
 “My foster parents didn't really tell me much about my family other than the bad parts.”